philanderson888/flutter/notes/getting-started.md

   - material design icons
     - https://fonts.google.com/icons
     - https://www.materialpalette.com/icons

 ## references

 please see the following references for further help with regards to installing and getting started with using flutter

 - https://www.javatpoint.com/flutter-installation

+## install instructions for windows

+please see at the bottom for install instructions for mac

+the instructions below are for Windows

 ## install java (not required any more - updated note 2023)